downtown1251/389Rfall18/week/2/writeup/README.md

 attempt a brute force attack.

 ######Brute Force Attack
 I then began to run my previously built attack with different user names.
-I initially use dthe names of the pokemon characters shown on the Instagram page.
-However, it became more likely to me that this was most likely a password rather than a username.
+I initially used the names of the pokemon characters shown on the Instagram page.
+However, it became more likely to me that this was  a password rather than a username.
 Mostly because I kept seeing pokemon as a password in rockyou.txt.
-From there, I start looking at user names centered around Fred Krueger himself to include his email address and various other personal and company user names.
+From there, I start looking at user names centered around Fred Krueger himself to include his email address and various other personal and company related user names.

 After locating the correct username which was a part of kruegster1990's email address access to the admin shell was achieved.
 From there, I determined the first place to look was within the home directory.
 From there I moved